ErosolarAI/code-cli/ADVANCED_FEATURES.md

-# Advanced Features Implemented from Claude Code
+# Advanced Features Implemented

-This document outlines the advanced optimizations and features implemented in Bo CLI, inspired by Claude Code's architecture.
+This document outlines the advanced optimizations and features implemented in Bo CLI, inspired by modern assistant architectures.

 ## 🚀 **1.
 Streaming Responses**